Share A-A+ Print

 Whether you are browsing on a widescreen monitor, a tablet, or a smartphone, we've got you covered.
-This is achieved through responsive design, a new way of approaching the challenges of designing for an increasing array of devices.
+This is achieved through responsive design, a way of approaching the challenges of designing for an increasing array of devices.
 The site reformats to fit your screen and browsing preference.
+We’ve built the site, optimizing it for mobile first and desktop second.
+The result is a faster and better experience for everyone.

 Browsing on a tablet?
-You'll see navigation at the top, designed to create the most room for the content.
+You'll see integrated navigation, designed to create the most room for the content.
 On a widescreen desktop?
-You'll see easy-to-use navigation on the left, and a multi-column layout designed especially for you.
-To see this in action, try resizing your browser window using Safari, Chrome, Firefox or Internet Explorer 9.
+You'll see easy-to-use navigation on the top with extended information and links in the dropdown.
+To see this in action, try resizing your browser window using Safari, Chrome, Firefox or Internet Explorer 9/10.
 On an older computer?
 No problem, we’ve got you covered too.

 For more on this approach and our other design improvements, read the article by Ethan Marcotte that started it all and dig deeper with our information listed below.